TopSwagCode/AspNetCore.SignalR/readme.md

 Contains 4 small sample usages:

 * Chat -> Small simple chat between all users.
-* Graph -> Shows Server numbers to all users.
-Eg. Admin site or stock tradeing.
+* Graph -> Shows some numbers to all users.
+Eg. Admin dashboard.
-* Process -> Shows how you could offload some work but still keep your user uptodate on progress before its done.
+* Process -> Shows how you could offload some work but still keep your user informed on progress.
 * Stocks -> Show how to broadcast complex models using json.

-To try the Stock sample locally:
+Run app locally:

 Start a http server on port 4000 in the wwwroot folder.
 (My goto is https://www.nuget.org/packages/dotnet-serve/) install the tool: